-The number of vulnerable children at the school has stabilized.
-The number of children who are pupil premium at this time is 39%.
-This, together with high mobility, continues to present some challenges regarding closing the attainment gap.
-The school works very hard to minimise turbulence but mobility has been recognised as having a detrimental effect on the learning of some more vulnerable pupils.
+There continues to be a significant number of vulnerable children attending St Matthias and the number of children eligible for free school meals was 23.1% and 46.1% are classified as disadvantage (Pupil Premium) at the time of the January Census.
+This, together with continued mobility presents challenges regarding closing the attainment gap.
+The school works hard to minimise turbulence however mobility has a detrimental effect on the learning of some more vulnerable pupils.

-d.
 PUBLIC BENEFIT